 You could also place a hotspot at your till point or towards the back of your store to expose your shoppers to more of your merchandise.

 Use your store fixtures strategically

 When used strategically, your retail fixtures can help improve customer flow in-store.
 How?

 In your store, it helps to create a pathway through your store that allows for easier shopping.
 The type of layout you choose can depend on the products you sell and how you want to direct your customers from category to category.
 Do you want to push them down a specific path?
 Or do you want to let them roam through your store?

 You can also add branding, clip strips and shelf talkers to your shelves and fixtures.
 Regardless of which option you choose - you could include all - you can use them to educate your customers about products.
-Shelf talkers are designed to educate your customers.

 Use signage to help customers navigate your store

-The signage you use in your store plays a critical role in helping your customers navigate your store.
+The signage you use in your store plays a role in helping your customers navigate your store.
 Here, we're referring to all types of signage, from your information boards (aisle indicators) hanging above aisles to the promotional stands directing your customers where to go.